cs-uob/COMS20012/docs/labs/LAB5.md

 **Remote Access:** If you cannot run the lab on your local machine, you may want to use the Linux Lab Machine remotely.
 To do so follow [the online instructions](https://uob.sharepoint.com/sites/itservices/SitePages/fits-engineering-linux-x2go.aspx){:target="_blank"}.
-If you experience difficulty contact IT service.
+If you experience difficulty contact the IT service.

-## Fill our survey

-<iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVG5N9pWWUNd5Khd6GR62JgsZUQjhUWlZOQ1c2V1A5WExWU0hUVjdZMldBSC4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

 ## Some notes